gumaerc-testorg/esd.69-fall-2010/content/pages/lecture-slides-and-reading-assignments.md

 {{< tdclose >}}
 {{< tdopen >}}
-Leisen, Birgit, and Michael R. Hyman. "[Antecedents and Consequences of Trust in a Service Provider: The Case of Primary Care Physicians](http://dx.doi.org/10.1016/S0148-2963(02)00343-0)." _Journal of Business Research_ 57 (2004).
+Leisen, Birgit, and Michael R. Hyman. "{{% resource_link "48a3056d-0d45-47db-a607-204b14c5387e" "Antecedents and Consequences of Trust in a Service Provider: The Case of Primary Care Physicians" %}}." _Journal of Business Research_ 57 (2004).
 {{< tdclose >}}

 {{< trclose >}}